 Do I need protection from an additional COVID vaccine dose?

-Learn more about updated vaccine guidance.
+See more about the updated vaccine guidelines

 Is the vaccine safe for pregnant and breastfeeding women?